Keyboard shortcuts

 AI tools must not:

-• Automatically perform actions in customer-facing environments or on production infrastructure
+• Automatically act in customer-facing or production environments

 • Process sensitive data with third parties without a formal contractual arrangement

-• Automatically merge or release changes without human review
+• Merge, release, deploy, or alter production state without human review

 AI tools must: